 If there is a civil legal dispute which has resulted, or may result, in litigation, you can use a document management system such as Bundledocs or eBrief Ready to store copies of relevant documents which you may find on your computer or phone, or in your paper files, or elsewhere.
 The system provides a convenient repository for the document copies and allows lists of documents and indexed eBundles of documents to be produced as required.

 The document management system will have a number of options which you can set to make it work the way you want it to.
 You will want dates to appear in the usual British format, rather than the North American format, for example.
 See here for typical options used with the Bundledocs system, for example.
+See here for typical options used with the eBrief Ready system.

 The system often sets the Document Date column for a document automatically using, for example, date-taken metadata in a jpg photo or the date/time metadata in an email but there are some document types where an electronic "original" does not exist (e.g. paper documents which you are only now scanning in where the original is paper not electronic) and in these cases you may have to type in the date of the original document as shown in the document itself.
 This is explained further below where it applies.